SUSE/tdx-demo/INSTALL-SLES-15-SP5.md

 are not yet completely merged into their upstream code-streams, so the SUSE default packages can not yet support Intel TDX.

-But SUSE packaged the non-upstream code that is available and provides updated packages for users and customers to experiment with this new technology.
+SUSE packaged the non-upstream code that is available and provides updated packages for users and customers to experiment with this new technology.
 To install these packages, an additional repository needs to be added via zypper.